Brhula/Houdini-Notes/FLIP_notes.md

 ### HOW TO / TIPS AND TRICKS

 **Kill FLIP particle at some age (VEX)**
-1) Activate ""life"" at ""Source Volume""
+- Activate ""life"" at ""Source Volume""
-2) Activate ""Age Particles"" at ""FLIP Solver""
+- Activate ""Age Particles"" at ""FLIP Solver""
-3) Create a pop Wrangler with code:
+- Create a pop Wrangler with code:
     `if (@dead==1) removepoint(0,@ptnum);`

+**H17 use SOP volume fields**
+- create vector velocity on points (Geometry)
+- Use ""Volume rasterize attribute"" to create ""v"" volume
+- On DOP, use ""volume source"" DOP to convert ""v"" source volume to ""vel"""